March 15, 2021

 The actual IOM rankings generate useful discussion4:

 I find that most don’t appreciate that “unnecessary services” top the list, representing over one-quarter of health care waste.
 Physicians are often surprised that defensive medicine (accounting for 2.4% of waste) doesn’t make the top six list—many rank it in the top three.
+One reader did point out that defensive medicine does spill over into unnecessary services but that indirect influence was not delineated in the IOM report.

 The Choosing Wisely campaign5, an initiative founded in 2009 by the American Board of Internal Medicine, promotes efforts to reduce unnecessary testing and interventions.
 Over 70 medical specialty societies have published over 400 recommendations of overused tests and treatments that physicians should avoid.
 These guidelines are evidence-based, usually not controversial, and follow the United States Preventative Services Task Force (USPSTF) recommendations.
 However, the following key factors limit the impact that Choosing Wisely has had: